pushkar97/SpreadSheet/README.md

 # SpreadSheet
-Apache POI based convenience class for creating excel spreadsheets
+Apache POI based convenience class for creating & reading excel spreadsheets

 It Supports reading and writing data to .xls and .xlsx files